Join Wisconsin’s Foster Families — Make a Difference Today

 Adult supervision is required

-We’re often asked if working from home is enough.
-Sometimes, yes it is, sometimes, it isn't.
-Even if foster parents are physically present, remote work still requires focus and attention that takes away from the supervision and emotional presence the child needs.
-The distractions of work can leave a foster child feeling unseen—or even unsafe—which can lead to more challenging behaviors.
+Although foster parents are physically present, remote work still requires focus and attention that takes away from the supervision and emotional presence a child needs.
+The distractions of work can leave a foster child feeling unseen, or even unsafe, which can lead to more challenging behaviors.

 Being a foster parent might be the best "work" you've ever done!